November 2020

 ASA Committee on Economics

-When providing anesthesia care, the anesthesiologist provides medical services before and after the actual administration of anesthesia to the patient.
-In the pre-anesthesia period, an essential part of the anesthesiologist’s work is to perform a pre-anesthesia evaluation to assess risk and develop an anesthetic plan.
-The value and payment for this work are included in the anesthesia base units and cannot be separately reported .
-However, the anesthesiologist may provide evaluation and management (E/M) services to a complex patient that are distinct from the pre-anesthesia evaluation as well as from the surgeon’s pre-operative history and physical examination.
-In this case, the E/M service may be separately reported and paid.
-A distinct, preoperative E/M service must be supported by individual circumstances including medical necessity and would not be expected to be performed on a routine basis.
+When providing anesthesia care, the anesthesiologist provides medical services before, during and after the actual administration of anesthesia to the patient.
+In the pre-anesthesia period, an essential part of the anesthesiologist’s work is performing a pre-anesthesia evaluation to assess risks and develop an anesthetic plan.
+The value and payment for this work are included in the anesthesia base units and cannot be separately reported.
+However, the anesthesiologist may separately provide evaluation and management (E/M) services to a complex patient that are distinct from the pre-anesthesia evaluation as well as from the surgeon’s pre-operative history and physical examination.
+In this case, the E/M service may be reported and paid in addition to the anesthetic service.
+A distinct, preoperative E/M service must be supported by individual circumstances, including medical necessity, and would not be expected to be performed on a routine basis.

 Pre-Anesthesia Evaluation

-To distinguish what is included in the anesthesia base units from work done separately, one must understand what the standard pre-anesthesia evaluation is, when it is to be completed, and who can perform it.
+To distinguish work included in the anesthesia base units from work done separately, one must understand what is included in the standard pre-anesthesia evaluation, when it is to be completed, and who can perform it.

-A pre-anesthesia evaluation is conducted to assess the risks and develop the plan for anesthesia.
-This evaluation specifically identifies the risks of the anesthesia encounter and is the sole purview of an anesthesia professional.
+A pre-anesthesia evaluation is conducted to assess the potential risks associated with the administration of anesthesia and performance of surgery and to develop the anesthetic plan.
+This evaluation specifically identifies the risks associated with anesthesia and is the sole purview of a qualified anesthesia professional.
 Elements of the pre-anesthesia evaluation include:

-The evaluation should be conducted within 48 hours prior to the day of surgery.
-It can be conducted up to 30 days before surgery but must then be updated within 48 hours prior to surgery [CFR §482.52(b)(3)].
+The pre-anesthesia evaluation should be conducted within 48 hours prior to the day of surgery.
+It can be conducted up to 30 days before surgery but must then be updated within 48 hours prior to surgery [CFR §482.52(b)(1)].
 NOTE: Anesthesia practices should also review any applicable state law.

-Compensation for pre-anesthesia evaluation including the immediate pre-anesthesia assessment (history, physical exam with airway assessment, NPO status, and other pertinent elements) is paid within the anesthesia base units and is not separately billable.
+Compensation for pre-anesthesia evaluation, including the immediate pre-anesthesia assessment (history, physical exam with airway assessment, NPO status, and other pertinent elements), is incorporated into the anesthesia base units and is not separately billable.
 Anesthesia services are usually paid based on the "base value + time" methodology, which is well described in the ASA Relative Value Guide®.

 Pre-Operative or Pre-Procedural History and Physical Examination

-In addition to the pre-anesthesia evaluation, other evaluations are required in the pre-procedure/operative period including the pre-operative history and physical (H&P) examination.
-These serve different purposes and do not assess anesthesia-related processes, i.e. risk, management, consent.
+In addition to the pre-anesthesia evaluation, state and federal regulations may require other evaluations in the pre-procedure/peri-operative period including the pre-operative history and physical (H&P) examination.
+These serve different purposes than the pre-anesthesia evaluation and do not assess anesthesia-related processes, e.g., risk, management, and consent.

 This is separate and distinct from a pre-anesthesia evaluation.
-The pre-operative history and physical examination includes a review of medical history, the current medical condition requiring surgery or procedure, a physical examination that can be a focused examination, and the development of a surgical or procedural plan.
+The pre-operative history and physical examination includes a review of medical history, the current medical condition requiring surgery or procedure, a physical examination, and the development of a surgical or procedural plan.

-When should the pre-operative history and physical examination be performed?
+Timing of the pre-operative history and physical examination

-Who can perform the pre-operative history and physical?
+Providers who can perform the pre-operative history and physical examination

-Any physician or qualified healthcare professional in accordance with medical staff bylaws and state law deemed to be qualified to conduct history and physical examinations.
+Any physician or other qualified healthcare professional, in accordance with institutional medical staff bylaws and state law, may be deemed to be qualified to conduct a history and physical examination.

 Anesthesiologist Performing Surgical H&P

-In an ambulatory surgery center (ASC), each patient must have a comprehensive medical history and physical assessment completed by a physician or other qualified practitioner (as defined above).
-[Section 1861(r) 42 U.S.C.
-1395x]
+In an ambulatory surgery center (ASC), the institution’s policies will determine which patients must have a comprehensive medical history and physical assessment completed by a physician or other qualified practitioner (as defined above).
+[42 CFR 416.52(a)(1)]]

-In some circumstances, state regulations or facility policy may require a physician to perform the H&P, even though the operating proceduralist is a qualified licensed individual.
+In some circumstances, state regulations or facility policy may require a physician to perform the H&P, even though the operating proceduralist is a qualified and licensed non-physician (e.g., podiatrist, dentist).
 In these circumstances an anesthesiologist may be asked to perform the H&P. When completed on other than the day of surgery, this service may be separately reported.
 When performed on the day of surgery, some payers including Medicare may preclude payment based upon edits from the National Correct Coding Initiative (NCCI).
+On the rare occasion when an anesthesiologist performs a separate Surgical H&P for a non-physician proceduralist s/he could submit a claim for the appropriate level of Evaluation and Management service with modifier 25 (Significant, Separately Identifiable Evaluation and Management Service by the Same Physician or Other Qualified Health Care Professional on the Same Day of the Procedure or Other Service).
+The anesthesiologist should document the specific circumstances that necessitated that they perform this service.

 Complex Patient Evaluation and Management Service